Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 They want a brand “experience,” they want authenticity.
 It follows, then, that having a message that resonates with these consumers, and staying authentic to that message, is one of the few ways to break into the cutthroat fashion industry as a small brand…

 - Who will want to wear my clothes?
 What is my target demographic?

 - What makes my clothing line unique?
 Is it high-end?

 Arguably, the key to their success has been having a clear brand identity that resonates with their target customers, staying authentic to that identity, and knowing how to communicate it to the desired audience.

-You can learn more about the nuts and bolts of establishing and maintaining a consistent brand in our previous article “Grow Your Small Business with Consistent Branding“.
+You can learn more about the nuts and bolts of establishing and maintaining consistent brand identity in Grow Your Small Business with Consistent Branding.

-Fill in the Business Blanks
+Fill in the business blanks